AideenM12/Childs-Play-English-MS2/README.md

 ### Typography

-The 'Chewy' and 'Chilanka' fonts were found on [Google Fonts](https://fonts.google.com/) were chosen because of their child-like and cartoonish qualities to appeal to a junior audience.
-The 'Chewy' font was chosen for its bold clear nature in order to present the site brand, questions and headers clearly.
-The 'Chilanka' font was chosen as a softer contrast for smaller text and also for it's similarity to the Disney font which I felt would appeal to the target audience.
+The 'Chewy' and 'Chilanka' fonts were found and chosen on [Google Fonts](https://fonts.google.com/) because of their child-like and cartoonish qualities to appeal to a junior audience.
+The 'Chewy' font was chosen for its bold, clear nature in order to present the site brand, questions and headers clearly.
+The 'Chilanka' font was chosen as a softer contrast for smaller text and also for its similarity to the Disney font which I felt would appeal to the target audience.

 ### Imagery